Function-Correcting Codes: Generic Functions

-\end{corollary} Since finding $N(2^k,\D_f(t,\u_1,\dots,\u_{2^k}))$ is in general quite difficult, it can be easier to focus only on a small but representative subset of information vectors.
-However, the particular subset heavily depends on the function itself and it seems quite challenging to give a generic approach on how a good subset can be found.
+Since $|\Im(f)| \geq 2$, there exist $\u,\u' \in \Z_2^k$ with $d(\u,\u') = 1$ and $f(\u)\neq f(\u')$.
+It follows that $r_f(k,t) \geq N(2,2t)$.
+Further, $N(2,2t)=2t$, which is attained by the repetition code $\P = \{(0,\dots,0), (1,\dots,1)\}$ of length $2t$. \end{proof} Finding $N(\D_f(t,\u_1,\dots,\u_{2^k}))$ is in general quite difficult and it can be easier to focus only on a small but representative subset of information vectors.
+However, the particular subset heavily depends on the function itself and it is not possible to give a generic approach on how a good subset can be found.
 Loosely speaking, good bounds are obtained for information vectors that have distinct function values and are close in Hamming distance.
 Throughout this paper, we will provide some insights on good choices of information vectors using illustrative examples.
-Specifically, we can derive the following corollary for arbitrary functions. \begin{corollary} Let $f: \mathbb{Z}_2^k \to \Im(f)$ be an arbitrary function.
-Let $e^\star \in \mathbb{N}$ denote the smallest integer such that there exist information vectors $\u_1,\dots,\u_\I \in \Z_2^k$ with $\{f(\u_1),\dots,f(\u_\I)\} = \Im(f)$ and $d(\u_i,\u_j) \leq e^\star$.
-Then,